gladzhang/ART/README.md

    ```

 ### Test on JPEG Compression Artifact Reduction
-1. Please download the corresponding testing datasets and put them in the folder `datasets\CAR`.
-Download the corresponding models and put them in the folder `experiments\pretrained_models`.
+1. Please download the corresponding testing datasets and put them in the folder `datasets/CAR`.
+Download the corresponding models and put them in the folder `experiments/pretrained_models`.
 2. Follow the instructions below to begin testing our ART model.
 ```bash
 # ART model for JPEG CAR.
 You can find corresponding results in Table 5 of the main paper.